webosose/website/content/en/about/governance-licensing/faq.md

 ## Q. How do I see webOS OSE in action?

-A. webOS OSE 1.0 is targeted at developers.
-Right now, you can build and run it on Raspberry Pi 3, the best development environment to easily access and test your code.
+A. webOS OSE is targeted at developers.
+Right now, you can build and run webOS OSE 1.x on Raspberry Pi 3, or webOS OSE 2.0 or higher on Raspberry Pi 4.
+For what to prepare and how to set up the environment, refer to [System Requirements]({{< relref "system-requirements" >}}).

+If you do not have a real device available, you can use an emulator which enables you to explore webOS OSE and experience development with it.
+See [VirtualBox Emulator User Guide]({{< relref "emulator-user-guide" >}}) to learn more about the emulator.

 ## Q. I am a web developer.
 How do I deploy my web application to the webOS OSE platform?

 A. webOS OSE is optimized for the [Enact](http://enactjs.com) framework.
 You can deploy your application in the device, or bring your application for consideration within the webOS OSE distribution.

-## Q. Which devices other than Raspberry Pi 3 can I port webOS OSE to?
+## Q. Which devices, other than Raspberry Pi, can I port webOS OSE to?

-At this point, webOS OSE can only be ported to Raspberry Pi 3.
+Officially, webOS OSE 1.x and 2.0 only supports Raspberry Pi 3 and 4, respectively.
 However, as webOS OSE is an open source project, it is your call to decide whether to implement webOS OSE on any other form factors.